Harsheen-Kaur-Projects/civicassist-product-case-study/02-persona-journey-map.md

 Maybe there were two separate gaps in family income during the year, but the published rule only talks about one.
 At this point, a normal system might still force the situation into a yes or no answer.

-That creates a bigger problem: is she actually not eligible, or does the system just not have enough information to tell?
+That creates a bigger problem.
+At that point she genuinely can't tell: turned down, or just stuck in the system somewhere?

 CivicAssist: Instead of turning an unclear case into a rejection, the assistant shows that the answer is uncertain and explains what she can do next.